Health-Education-England/tis-trainee-forms/README.md

 ###findByIdAndTraineeTisId
-this method is used when requesting a single form to view. this method uses an S3ObjectInputStream ti get the form object from the amazonS3 bucket. the data from the InputStream is then mapped using an objectMapper into a form matching the type requested, this is then returned as an optional of that form type.
+this method is used when requesting a single form to view. this method uses an S3ObjectInputStream to get the form object from the amazonS3 bucket. the data from the InputStream is then mapped using an objectMapper into a form matching the type requested, this is then returned as an optional of that form type.